-FTTC, FTTP, FTTH, PTP, PON… The acronyms are endless but what do they mean?
+FTTC, FTTP, FTTH, PTP, PON… The technical acronyms are endless but what do they mean?

 It’s important to learn the difference between true Full Fibre and the other services out there, so we can make the best decision for our broadband needs, and our budgets!

 Fibre optic uses strands of optically pure glass to transmit data as pulses of light.
 These pulses travel at the speed of light, providing incredible speeds and bandwidth potential – literally lightning fast!

 Different networks use fibre-optic in different ways.
 Keep reading to find out more…